Tessa Jowell Health Centre, Dulwich

 New health care centre for the Dulwich community.

 Our team created a new health care centre on the site of Dulwich Community Hospital to improve GP and community-based services in Dulwich and the surrounding area.

-Located over two storeys, the centre provides a range of primary care services, children’s services, some diagnostics, physiotherapy unit, community mental health services, renal dialysis unit and services for patients with long term conditions.
+Located over three storeys, the centre provides a range of primary care services, children’s services, some diagnostics, physiotherapy unit, community mental health services, renal dialysis unit and services for patients with long term conditions.
 It has also been designed to accommodate non-clinical community services, such as exercise classes, education sessions and a space for voluntary sector activities.

 There was a need for improved GP and community-based health services making them more joined-up, accessible and convenient for patients.
 Our team are creating a ‘super hub’ a new form of healthcare centre for the NHS, where all medical services are in one place under one roof.